ITU-T Technology Watch Report

 ETSI STANDARDIZATION ACTIVITIES

 Participation and following up on the ETSI IP6 Industrial Specification Group (ISG): https://portal.etsi.org/tb.aspx?tbid=827&SubTB=827.
-A work item on IPv6-based Tactile Internet has been started.
-We are pleased to share the update that Toshiba Research Europe Ltd., Bristol, U.K has jointed the ETSI IP6 ISG and contributes to the IPv6-based Tactile Internet work item.
+A work item on IPv6-based Tactile Internet has been completed.
+We are pleased to share the update that Toshiba Research Europe Ltd., Bristol, U.K jointed the ETSI IP6 ISG and contributed to the IPv6-based Tactile Internet work item.

 IEEE STANDARDIZATION ACTIVITIES